Lake house wall art

 What size lake art should go over a couch or bed?

-For large furniture, choose art that feels visually connected to the width of the sofa, bed, or mantle.
+For large furniture, choose art that feels visually connected to the width of the sofa, bed, or mantel.
 One larger canvas usually feels cleaner than a small print floating alone.
 Smaller prints work well in pairs, groups, hallways, offices, baths, and bedside spaces.

-Can wildlife art still feel sophisticated?
+Can freshwater wildlife art still feel sophisticated?

 Yes.
 Freshwater wildlife art feels sophisticated when it is treated as part of the place rather than as novelty decor.
 Bass, turtles, salamanders, birds, flowers, and shoreline habitats can bring life to a room while still feeling quiet, painterly, and grown-up.